RULES & REGULATIONS FOR CHAMPIONSHIPS

 - Cruiserweight, 200 pounds (91 kg)

-1.6 A day-of-the-bout weigh-in shall take place at the arena on the day of the bout, under the supervision of the local boxing commission and the ABCO supervisor, and in full compliance with the WBC Weight Management Program.
+2.2 A day-of-the-bout weigh-in may take place at the arena on the day of the bout, under the supervision of the local boxing commission and the WBC Asian Boxing Council supervisor.

 (a) If the champion exceeds the official weight limit in his last weigh-in attempt, he/she will lose the title on the scales, but the bout may take place for the scheduled number of rounds.
 If the challenger was within the official weight and wins the bout, he/she will be declared the new champion.